openshift/cluster-api-provider-agent/README.md

 ```

 ### Installing namespace-scoped cluster-api-provider-agent
-You can configure the provider to watch and manages AgentClusters and AgentMachines in a single Namespace.
+You can configure the provider to watch and manage AgentClusters and AgentMachines in a single Namespace.
 You can also configure the provider to watch and use Agents from a different namespace.
 Build the cluster-api-provider-agent image and push it to a container image repository: